 fleet-rlm’s execution substrate is Daytona.
 The interpreter, recursive child sandboxes, durable storage, and host-callback bridge all live in src/fleet_rlm/integrations/daytona/.
-The provider is async-first internally via AsyncDaytona; sync helpers are compatibility shims only.
+The Fleet-facing provider contract is async-first: DaytonaInterpreter.astart(), ashutdown(), aexecute(), aconfigure_workspace(), aimport_session_state(), and the DaytonaSandboxSession file/lifecycle a* methods are real coroutines.
+Sync helpers remain as compatibility shims for notebooks, tests, and direct Python API users.

 This page is the deep cut on what DaytonaInterpreter actually does.
 For the higher-level architecture, see Architecture.